dparson55/NRFLite/README.md

 ![nRF24L01 Pinout](https://github.com/dparson55/NRFLite/raw/master/extras/nRF24L01_pinout_small.jpg)

 ### 2-Pin Hookup Guide
-* Not surprising but this mode is much slower than the other hookup options which take advantage of the SPI or USI peripherals of the microcontroller.
+* Not surprising but this mode is much slower than the other hookup options which take advantage of the SPI and USI peripherals of the microcontroller.
-* Keep in mind that the library temporarily disables interrupts whenever it communicates with the radio.
+* Keep in mind that the library temporarily disables interrupts whenever it must communicate with the radio.
+* The resistor and capacitor values should only be adjusted if you know what you are doing.
+After lots of experimentation and measurement, they were selected for their common values and ability to work with various microcontroller frequencies, operating voltages, radio data rates, and radio packet sizes.
+Timing within the library depends upon these specific component values.

 ![2-Pin](https://github.com/dparson55/NRFLite/raw/master/extras/Two_pin_schematic.png)

 ### ATmega328 SPI Hookup Guide
-* Arduino Pin 10 is the *hardware SPI slave select* pin and must stay as an OUTPUT.
+* Arduino Pin 10 is the *hardware SPI slave select* pin and must stay as an *OUTPUT*.
 ```
 Radio MISO -> Arduino 12 MISO
 Radio MOSI -> Arduino 11 MOSI